Easter in Portugal

-Planning a trip for Portugal vacations?
+Planning a trip to Portugal vacations?
 Here are our Tips for Travelling to Portugal, recommendations, where to eat, checklist, and other information.
 Read here.

 Are you planning to visit Portugal during Easter?

 The trip starts from cosmopolitan Lisbon to Porto.
 And, from the remote Douro Valley to the Sanctuary of Fátima.
 You will visit the world-famous pilgrimage sites.
 This tour will give us a taste of the real Portugal, which still basks in the glow of ancient customs.

 - Explore Porto with a private guide.
 That is included lunch and Cruiser in the Douro Valley.

 - Full-Day in the Douro Valley.
 That is included lunch and wine tasting.